Asannagari Jeevan Reddy: Constituency development

-He is the first MLA in Telangana and among most Indian states to implement a 24/7 toll free number for the people of his constituency and he constantly keeps in touch with his people through various social networking media.
-In a short span of 3 months after coming to power he has started a prestigious drinking water project from Pochampadu to Armur as promised by him during his election campaign and was inaugurated by Honorable Chief Minister Kalvakuntla Chandrashekar Rao.
-He has also made the Government to sanction Rs 115 million dues to red jowar farmers which have been pending for more than a decade.
-Under his term, Armoor has been marked as a revenue division of Nizamabad district which also has been a long awaited demand for the people of his constituency.
+Reddy was the first MLA in Telangana and among most Indian states to implement a 24/7 toll-free number for the people of his constituency, and he keeps in touch with his constituents through various social networking media.
+3 months after coming to power, he had started a drinking water project from Pochampadu to Armur as promised by him during his election campaign, and it was inaugurated by Chief Minister Kalvakuntla Chandrashekar Rao.
+He brought into action the government sanction of ₹115 million for red jowar farmers, which had been pending for more than a decade.
+During his term, Armur was marked as a revenue division of Nizamabad district.

-Within a short span of six months after swearing in he has been responsible for a vast range of development programs in his constituency which include drinking water pipeline worth ₹4 billion inaugurated by Chief Minister of Telangana, Kalvakuntla Chandrashekar Rao his first ever visit to any constituency after forming the Government and his first-ever project as a part of Telangana water grid scheme.
-Ironically he is also the first declared MLA candidate for the party and his constituency is the first to be visited after Kalvakuntla Chandrashekar Rao Garu has become the Chief Minister of Telangana and he is also the part of KCR Garus first-ever foreign visit.
+Six months into his tenure, he took responsibility for a range of development programs in his constituency, including a drinking water pipeline worth ₹4 billion inaugurated by Chief Minister of Telangana, KCR, on his visit to the constituency.

-Separate community halls for the people of 13 different castes, two-wheelers to the fishermen, super fine rice midday meal to the hostel students, Loan waiver to 8,000 plus agriculture families, ration cards to 22,000 plus families, pension of ₹1000 to widows and ₹1500 to handicapped, 6 kg rice per person in a family for a subsidised price to white ration card holders, construction of CC roads of 300 km length.
+Furthermore he established separate community halls for the people of the13 different castes, made efforts to provide fishermen with two-wheelers to the local fishermen, and hostel students with rice midday meals.

 Sanction of bridge above Godavari River connecting Nizamabad district's Nandipet Mandal of Armur with Adilabad district worth Rs.
 900 million which is on demand for more than 4 decades now has been fulfilled by him.
 Sanction of Rs.
 115 million due for more than a decade to red jowar farmers from previous governments, sanction of 100-bed hospital to Armur, encouraging establishment of several shopping malls and restaurants in his constituency as a part of urbanisation and so on.

 Chief Minister of Telangana, Kalvakuntla Chandrashekar Rao has visited Ankapur Village of Armur constituency, his first-ever visit to any village after forming the Government.
 Ankapur which is a model village for agriculture has several specialities like Country Chicken and has esteemed agriculture families growing Turmeric and Tobacco.
 He has made many significant contributions for the development of this village and make it useful to other villages by implementation of advanced techniques including usage of drones in vast stretches of agricultural land to study the nature of the soil and its fertility.